 In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
 This new guidance changes how entities account for credit impairment for trade and other receivables, as well as for certain financial assets and other instruments.
 ASU 2016-13 replaces the current "incurred loss" model with an "expected loss" model.
 Under the "incurred loss" model, a loss (or allowance) is recognized only when an event has occurred (such as a payment delinquency) that causes the entity to believe that a loss is probable (i.e., that it has been "incurred").
 Under the "expected loss" model, a loss (or allowance) is recognized upon initial recognition of the asset that reflects all future events that leads to a loss being realized, regardless of whether it is probable that the future event will occur.
-The "incurred loss" model considers past events and current conditions, while the "expected loss" model includes expectations for the future which have yet to occur.
-The standard requires entities to record a cumulative-effect adjustment to the balance sheet as of the beginning of the first reporting period in which the guidance is effective.
-Since the Company is an SRC, the Company will adopt ASU 2016-13 effective January 1, 2023 and does not expect to have a material impact on its Consolidated Financial Statements
+The Company adopted ASU 2016-13 effective January 1, 2023 using the modified-retrospective approach.
+The implementation of ASU 2016-13 did not have a material impact on the Company's Audited Consolidated Financial Statements.
+Additionally, the Company modified its accounting policy to conform with the requirements of the adoption of this standard.